Stake $1–5 on any task. Finish before the deadline and keep your money. Miss it and it's gone, donated to an organization you hate.

 Most users never need premium.
 But if you want superpowers:

-I’m a nursing student who got tired of every productivity app being designed for neurotypical brains.
-Lists don’t work for us.
-Willpower doesn’t work for us.
+I'm a nursing student and working CNA.
+I got tired of every productivity app being designed for neurotypical brains.
+Lists don't work for us.
+Willpower doesn't work for us.
 But real money on the line?
 That works.
-DOPAMONEY is the app I wish existed when I was failing to study for my med surg exam at 2am.

 Your tasks aren't going to do themselves.
 But $3 on the line might change that.